Flood Restoration Cost for 2025: Full Guide to Water Damage Repair Expenses

 Your restoration team will assess and photograph the full extent of water impact on structural elements, appliances, surfaces, walls, furnishings, and more.
 This documentation helps your water damage restoration professional ensure accurate repair estimates.

-4. Structural Repairs
+4. Structural Repairs (Weeks 2-4)

 If needed, any water-related damage to foundations, wood, drywall, and other such structural materials and components gets repaired at this stage.
 Severe flood damage may require major structural work.

-5. Remediation and Mold Removal
+5. Mold Remediation and Removal (As Needed)

 If mold is detected, remediation using protective gear, HEPA vacuums, antimicrobial agents, air scrubbing and surface removal contain and eliminate mold.
 Certified mold removal may be required.

-6. Sanitize and Deodorize
+6. Sanitize and Deodorize (Weeks 3-6)

 Disinfectants and odor removal treatments are applied throughout the affected areas to eliminate bacteria left by flood waters or sewage backups.
 This protects health.